 We are a clinical-stage immunotherapy and targeted oncology company focused on the acquisition, development and commercialization of novel treatments for patients with solid tumor cancers.
 We are evaluating our lead antibody product candidate, cosibelimab, an anti-programmed death-ligand 1 ("PD-L1") antibody licensed from the Dana-Farber Cancer Institute ("Dana-Farber"), in an ongoing global, open-label, multicohort Phase 1 clinical trial in checkpoint therapy-naïve patients with selected recurrent or metastatic cancers, including ongoing cohorts in locally advanced and metastatic cutaneous squamous cell carcinoma ("CSCC") intended to support one or more applications for marketing approval.
-In addition, we are evaluating our lead small-molecule, targeted anti-cancer agent, olafertinib (formerly CK-101), a third-generation epidermal growth factor receptor ("EGFR") inhibitor, as a potential new treatment for patients with EGFR mutation-positive non-small cell lung cancer ("NSCLC").
+Based on top-line and interim results in metastatic and locally advanced CSCC, respectively, we submitted a Biologics License Application ("BLA") to the U.S. Food and Drug Administration ("FDA") for these indications in January 2023, which application is filed and under review with a Prescription Drug User Fee Act ("PDUFA") goal date of January 3, 2024.
+In addition, we are evaluating our lead small-molecule, targeted anti-cancer agent, olafertinib, a third-generation epidermal growth factor receptor ("EGFR") inhibitor, as a potential new treatment for patients with EGFR mutation-positive non-small cell lung cancer ("NSCLC").

 In June 2022, we announced interim results from a registration-enabling cohort of our multi-regional, Phase 1 clinical trial of cosibelimab in patients with locally advanced CSCC that are not candidates for curative surgery or radiation.
 Cosibelimab demonstrated a confirmed objective response rate ("ORR") of 54.8% (95% CI: 36.0, 72.7) based on independent central review of 31 patients enrolled in the cohort using Response Evaluation Criteria in Solid Tumors version 1.1 ("RECIST 1.1").
-The design of the interim analysis incorporated feedback from the U.S. Food and Drug Administration ("FDA") and is intended to potentially support the approval of cosibelimab in this indication.